Skip to main content

 Application deadlines

-• Application from Principal Supervisor: Friday 6 March 2026
+• Application from Principal Supervisor: Extended to Wednesday 11 March

-• Assessment of applications: Monday 6 March - Friday 13 March 2026
+• Assessment of applications: before Monday 16 March

-• Notification of selection of your project from your institution: Monday, 16 March 2026
+• Notification of selection of your project from your institution: before Monday 16 March

 • Student application closing date: This will vary by institution, and you will be informed of it when you are notified that your project has been selected.